Back to Projects

 The Story

-• Collaborated with 8 beta testers during development—their feedback shaped the adaptive difficulty system
+• Worked with 8 beta testers during development.
+Their feedback shaped the adaptive difficulty system.

-• Started with free models, upgraded to GPT-4 because quality matters for feedback
+• Started with free models, upgraded to GPT-4 because feedback quality matters.

-• Ajira365 became the tool I wish I had when panicking about my own interviews
+• Ajira365 became the tool I wish I'd had when I was panicking about my own interviews.

 Screenshot of the Ajira 365 Landing Page